NSTiwari/Custom-Object-Detection-on-Android-using-TF-Lite/README.md

 ## Steps:

 1. Prepare your dataset and label them in PascalVOC format using [LabelImg](https://github.com/tzutalin/labelImg).
-Once done, zip all the images and their corresponding label files.

 2. Programmatically convert all the raw images in your dataset in the `JPEG` format using this [script](https://github.com/NSTiwari/Custom-Object-Detection-on-Android-using-TF-Lite/blob/master/convert_images_to_jpeg.py).
 Doing so will ensure that you don't face any error while loading your dataset during model training.